enry1897/FlowVision/README.md

 - ####  Filippo Marri &nbsp;([@filippomarri](https://github.com/filippomarri))<br> 10110508 &nbsp;&nbsp; filippo.marri@mail.polimi.it

 ## Demo
-To see the Demo of the software, click on the image below.
+To watch the demo of the software, click on the image below.
 <br>

 <p align="center">